James Baldwin: Later years in New York

-Near the end of 1945, Baldwin met Richard Wright, who had published the novel Native Son several years earlier.
+Towards the end of 1945, Baldwin met Richard Wright, who several years earlier had published the novel Native Son.
 Baldwin's main objective for their initial meeting was to interest Wright in an early manuscript of what would become Go Tell It On The Mountain, but was at the time titled "Crying Holy".
 Wright liked the manuscript and encouraged his editors to consider Baldwin's work, but a $500 advance from Harper & Brothers was dissipated with no book to show for the money, and Harper eventually declined to publish the book.
 Nonetheless, Baldwin regularly sent letters to Wright in subsequent years and would reunite with Wright in Paris, France, in 1948 (though their relationship took a turn for the worse soon after the Paris reunion).

 During his Village years, Baldwin made a number of connections in New York's liberal literary establishment, primarily through Worth: Sol Levitas at The New Leader magazine, Randall Jarrell at The Nation, Elliot Cohen and Robert Warshow at Commentary, and Philip Rahv at Partisan Review.
 Baldwin wrote many reviews for The New Leader, but was published for the first time in The Nation in a 1947 review of Maxim Gorki's Best Short Stories.
-Only one of Baldwin's reviews from this era made it into his later essay collection The Price of the Ticket: a sharply ironic assay of Ross Lockridge's Raintree Countree that Baldwin wrote for The New Leader.
+Only one of Baldwin's reviews from this era made it into his later essay collection The Price of the Ticket: a sharply ironic critique of Ross Lockridge's Raintree County that Baldwin wrote for The New Leader.
 Baldwin's first essay, "The Harlem Ghetto", was published a year later in Commentary and explored anti-Semitism among Black Americans.
 His conclusion was that Harlem was a parody of white America, with white American anti-Semitism included.
 Jewish people were also the main group of white people that Black Harlem dwellers met, so Jews became a kind of synecdoche for all that the Black people in Harlem thought of white people.
 Baldwin published his second essay in The New Leader, riding a mild wave of excitement over "Harlem Ghetto": in "Journey to Atlanta", Baldwin uses the diary recollections of his younger brother David, who had gone to Atlanta, Georgia, as part of a singing group, to unleash a lashing of irony and scorn on the South, white radicals, and ideology itself.
 This essay, too, was well received.

-Baldwin tried to write another novel, Ignorant Armies, plotted in the vein of Native Son with a focus on a scandalous murder, but no final product emerged.
+Baldwin tried to write another novel, Ignorant Armies, plotted in the vein of Wright's Native Son with a focus on a scandalous murder, but no final product emerged.
 Baldwin spent two months during the summer of 1948 at Shanks Village, a writer's colony in Woodstock, New York.
 He published his first work of fiction, a short story called "Previous Condition", in the October 1948 issue of Commentary magazine, about a 20-something Black man who is evicted from his apartment—which was a metaphor for white society.